What follows is a true story. Or, in the words of Damon K., formerly of Galaxie 500 and presently of Damon and Naomi, “here are the dirty facts.”

 Nevertheless, I was excited to hear they were coming to little old North Kyoto in fact to play the Independants.
 I showed up early with a friend and we had a few drinks, as you do.
 There were 30 or 40 people there, as normal.
 People were chatting, eating, smoking, and a local warm-up act started preparing on stage.
 Actually, there is no stage at the Cafe, just floor space.
 The show, from my point of view, HAD NOT STARTED.
 Additionally, I WAS BEHIND THE POLE.
 I wish at this time to stipulate this very clearly in light of what followed.
 I also wish to stipulate that no-one is a bigger fan of the idea of the local warm up act than my good self.
 Nobody.
 By god, I remember seeing the Tenniscoats, a much beloved Japanese band that you won’t have heard of, open up in Kyoto for someone, Bonnie Prince Billy maybe, and saw the great Saya Ueno play in her barefeet.
-I even tweeted about it, for Christ’s sake.
 I support the local art community with a whole heart.
 And no blasted interloper will tell me otherwise.

 Anyway, on the night in question I will admit I was talking to my buddy while the local artist was getting set up.
 And yes, she may have said something into the microphone.
 I don’t really know.
 Because before I could do anything, here comes Damon K. bounding across the room, right in my face, and shushed me.
 “Don’t speak when the ARTIST is talking,” he hissed.
 Right…in…my…face.